Clinician Seminar – Assessment and Treatment of Selective Mutism

 - Epidemiology and aetiology of selective mutism

-- 5 stage model of communication
+- 5 stage levels of communication in selective mutism

 - Assessment at school and in the clinic